Multilingual large language models leak human stereotypes across language boundaries: Abstract

 \section{Abstract}

-Multilingual large language models have been increasingly popular for their proficiency in comprehending and generating text across various languages.
-Previous research has shown that the presence of stereotypes and biases in monolingual large language models can be attributed to the nature of their training data, which is collected from humans and reflects societal biases.
-Multilingual language models undergo the same training procedure as monolingual ones, albeit with training data sourced from various languages.
-This raises the question: do stereotypes present in one social context leak across languages within the model?
-In our work, we first define the term ``stereotype leakage'' and propose a framework for its measurement.
-With this framework, we investigate how stereotypical associations leak across four languages: English, Russian, Chinese, and Hindi.
-To quantify the stereotype leakage, we employ an approach from social psychology, measuring stereotypes via group-trait associations.
-We evaluate human stereotypes and stereotypical associations manifested in multilingual large language models such as mBERT, mT5, and ChatGPT.
+Multilingual large language models have gained prominence for their proficiency in processing and generating text across languages.
+Like their monolingual counterparts, multilingual models are likely to pick up on stereotypes and other social biases present in their training data.
+In this paper, we study a phenomenon we term ``stereotype leakage'', which refers to how training a model multilingually may lead to stereotypes expressed in one language showing up in the models' behavior in another.
+We propose a measurement framework for stereotype leakage and investigate its effect across English, Russian, Chinese, and Hindi and with GPT-3.5, mT5, and mBERT.
 Our findings show a noticeable leakage of positive, negative, and non-polar associations across all languages.
-Notably, Hindi within multilingual models appears to be the most susceptible to influence from other languages, while Chinese is the least.
-Additionally, ChatGPT exhibits a better alignment with human scores than other models.\\ \textbf{WARNING: This paper contains model outputs which could be offensive in nature.}
+We find that of these models, GPT-3.5 exhibits the most stereotype leakage, and Hindi is the most susceptible to leakage effects.\\ \textbf{WARNING: This paper contains model outputs which could be offensive in nature.}

 \keywords{Multilingual Large Language Models, Stereotypes, Stereotype leakage, Ethics, Bias}